When cooking with brown sugar, it’s essential to know the difference between light and dark brown sugar and how they can affect your recipe.

 Conclusion

-So, next time you’re deciding based on the difference between light and dark brown sugar, think about what flavor you’re going for and what type of dish you’ll be making.
+So, next time you decide, based on the difference between light and dark brown sugar, think about what flavor you’re going for and what dish you’ll make.